s-t-e-v/carousel/README.md

 This is a solution to the #1 Project out of the [7 React Projects for Beginners in 2023](https://www.freecodecamp.org/news/react-projects-for-beginners-easy-ideas-with-code/).
 The carousel should allow the user to click the backwards or forwards button to go to the previous or next image.

+## !!
+Don't forget to
+- [ ] complete the remaining sections
+- [ ] put an access link to the `sol` branch, so viewer can refer to it when reading the documentation
+- [ ] indenting the documentation correctly
+- [ ] correct spelling mistakes and phrases construction
+- [ ] remove this section

 ## Table of contents